maevegillies/Python-S1-Final-Project/RESUME.md

 Morse Code was a project designed to help our class learn about proper documentation.
 Using the Raspberry Pi and Obsidian, I wrote code that would turn an LED on and off.
 From this, I developed proper research and documentation practices that I applied to later projects.

 - Final Project - https://github.com/maevegillies/Python-S1-Final-Project
 My final project was an extreme alarm clock.
-Its purpose was to create something inventive without being hard to understand, which I achieved only using the Pi, a speaker, and a LCD.
+Its purpose was to create something inventive without being hard to understand, which I achieved only using the Pi, a speaker, and an LCD.